parthshinde1221/PyDart_temp/README.md

 PyDart is a lightweight experimental framework for studying and optimizing multi-model inference execution across shared compute resources.
 It is designed to make it easy to compare simple baseline execution against PyDart’s pipeline-parallel partitioning and scheduling approach towards excuetion, while keeping the workflow easy to follow.

-> **Note:** This repository is currently intended as a demo / experimental research framework.
+> **Note:** This repository is currently intended as a experimental research framework.

 ## Current Scope